Using environmental DNA as a surveillance tool for invasive species

 Invasive species are a major problem in Australian waterways, especially in the tropics where warmer water favours the many tropical species found in the aquarium trade (the main source of fish introductions).
 The Ross River, which runs through the city of Townsville in North Queensland, has more invasive species than any other river in Australia.
 At the last count, 20 species of exotic fish had established in this river.

 Early detection, and understanding the distribution of nascent invasive species populations are key to deciding upon appropriate management responses for new incursions. eDNA technology is used by the research team for both early detection and management of invasive species by:

 - detecting their presence where they have been reported

 - determining their distribution and map high risk areas

-The technique has a high reliability of detection and has been used to elucidate the distribution of tilapia in the Mitchell, Townsville, Fitzroy, and Pioneer catchments in Queensland, and a recent incursion into northern New South Wales as well as in northern islands of the Torres Straits group.
+The eDNA assays developed at TropWATER have a high reliability of detection and have been used to elucidate the distribution of tilapia in the Mitchell, Townsville, Fitzroy, Pioneer, Wild and Walsh catchments in Queensland, a recent incursion into northern New South Wales as well as in northern islands of the Torres Straits group.

 The TropWATER eDNA team has also developed primers for another two potentially problematic invasive pest species, the climbing perch (Anabas testudineus) and snakeheads (Chana striata).
 We are using these primers to detect early incursions into northern inlands of the Torres Straits group.